Mobility-Scooter-Project/Segmentation/README.md

 # Segmentation
 Generates mask data from videos using YOLOv8, Segment Anything, MobileSAM, and NanoSAM.
+YOLOv8 is used alongside SAM to input a bounding box as a prompt, which allows SAM to segment just the driver's body rather than everything in the frame.

 ### Curent Notes
 * MobileSAM version available in "fast" branch